priyapahwaa/LegalLoom/README.md

+⚖️ LegalLoom – AI-Powered Legal Document Assistant

-🎯 Why Snap Notes?
+🎯 Why LegalLoom?

-With the increasing reliance on digital documents, manually extracting key insights from PDFs can be time-consuming.
-Snap Notes simplifies this process by integrating AI-driven features that allow users to generate meaningful summaries, ask contextual questions, and efficiently manage their study or work materials.
-Whether you're a student, researcher, or professional, Snap Notes enhances productivity by automating note-taking and improving document comprehension.
+Legal documents are often long, complex, and filled with jargon, making them hard to understand for most people.
+Manually analyzing contracts, agreements, or policies can be overwhelming and time-consuming.

+LegalLoom simplifies this process by integrating AI-driven features that allow users to:

+📑 Summarize Legal Documents – Quickly extract the essence of lengthy agreements.

+🗂️ Understand Clauses in Plain Language – AI explains legal terms simply.

+🔍 Ask Questions from Legal PDFs – e.g., “What happens if rent is unpaid?”

+📂 Organize and Reuse Notes – Save summaries and explanations for multiple documents.

+Whether you are a student, lawyer, business founder, or professional, LegalLoom enhances productivity by making legal knowledge more accessible, understandable, and actionable.

 🌍 Future Enhancements

-We are continuously working on improving Snap Notes to provide a more seamless experience.
+We are continuously improving LegalLoom to provide a more powerful legal assistant experience.
 Some upcoming features include:

-Summarization Mode: AI-powered summaries for quick insights into lengthy documents.
+⚖️ Jurisdiction-Specific Explanations – Customize outputs for Indian, US, or EU law.

+📊 Clause Comparison Tool – Compare multiple contracts side by side.

-Collaboration Tools: Share and edit notes with team members in real-time.
+👥 Collaboration Tools – Share interpretations with colleagues or clients in real-time.

-Handwriting Recognition: Convert handwritten notes from scanned PDFs into digital text.
+📝 Template Library – Pre-built agreements with AI-guided explanations.

-Multi-Language Support: Expand AI assistance for users in different languages.
+🌐 Multi-Language Support – Understand documents in multiple languages.

-Stay tuned for updates as we evolve Snap Notes into a more powerful productivity tool!
+Stay tuned as we evolve LegalLoom into a smarter, more practical legal productivity tool! 🚀

 💡 Contributing
 We welcome contributions from the open-source community!
-If you're interested in improving Snap Notes, feel free to:
+If you’re interested in improving LegalLoom, feel free to:

 Fork the Repository and create a new branch for your feature.

-Submit a Pull Request with a clear description of the changes.
+Submit a Pull Request with a clear description of your changes.

 Ensure your code follows the project’s best practices and is well-documented.

 For feature suggestions or bug reports, please open an issue in the repository.
-Let's build something great together! 🚀
+Let’s build something impactful together! 💼✨

+📌 Sample Questions You Can Ask LegalLoom (Demo)

+“What happens if the tenant terminates the lease early?”

+“Is the security deposit refundable?”

+“What is the landlord’s responsibility for repairs?”

+“Can pets be kept under this agreement?”

+“What is the notice period for termination?”